-The builder installed navigation equipment includes a compensated Ritchie Compass with Deviation Card, autopilot w/compass, depth sounder, chart-plotter, and radar.
+The builder installed navigation system includes autopilot w/compass, depth sounder, chartplotter, and radar.
 Modern marine electronics are a subject unto themselves and you should refer to the manuals that came with the equipment you purchased.
 However, here are a few points to consider:

 - + If you are unfamiliar with navigation, educate yourself before using the boat.
-Electronic equipment is NOT a substitute for dead-reckoning navigation skills. - + It is not recommended to rely solely on electronic charts- bring Chart Kit paper chart back-ups. - + Get a good iPhone App with Nautical Charts and GPS as a backup. - + Check that all equipment is functioning, even if you intend not to use it. - + Radar and its overlay projection on the plotter should be properly aligned (Double-check when underway) See manual to adjust, tune and operate.
+Electronic equipment is NOT a substitute for dead-reckoning navigation skills. - + It is not recommended to rely solely on electronic charts- bring paper chart back-ups. - + It is prudent to check (or have checked) your compass alignment once the boat is in your primary area of operation.
+See the Ritchie instructions for compensation. - + Check that all equipment is functioning, even if you intend not to use it. - + Radar and its overlay projection on the plotter should be properly aligned (Double-check when underway) See manual to adjust, tune and operate.